Have you suffered from ailments that leave your healthcare team scratching their heads?

 Here are 5 ways your TMJ might be trying to get your attention:

 Headaches are the most common symptoms associated with TMJ pain.
 Roughly 80 percent of people with TMJ problems report suffering from headaches.
 The TMJ could be to blame if your headaches tend to recur, if they are not alleviated by typical headache treatments, and if they do not respond in the long term to over-the-counter or prescription medicines.
+It is possible BOTH TMJ pain and Headaches are effects of a misalignment between the head and neck.

 2. Dizziness and Vertigo